Bomere Heath & District Parish Council

 With my wife I moved to Bomere Heath from Staffordshire in 2015, attracted by a property within the village needing renovation and a desire for a change of lifestyle.
 We haven’t looked back!

-Bomere Heath has so much to offer with its position in an attractive part of Shropshire, but with all the facilities of a large town only a short drive away.
-I was 'Born and bred' in the ‘Blackcountry’, and a relative once told me that several generations ago our family moved from Shropshire to seek work in emerging industries.
-So in a sense I have come home!
+Bomere Heath has so much to offer with its position in an attractive part of Shropshire, but with all the facilities of a large historic town only a short drive away.
+I was 'Born and bred' in the ‘Backcountry’ albeit several generations ago part of the family tree originated from Shropshire, so in a sense part of me has come home!

-Experience wise I am a retired Detective Inspector from the West Midlands Police after 30 years’ service.
-I have a broad experience base from policing inner city areas and finished my career investigating serious crime.
-With a lot of skills transferable, I started a new career as a Senior Manager of Investigations with the Gambling Commission and regularly commute to the head offices in Birmingham.
-The Commission is the UK’s gambling regulator and I have responsibility for a team which investigates illegal gambling and regulatory breaches, and includes liaising with local authorities and agencies nationally and internationally.
+Experience wise I was a Detective Inspector in the West Midlands Police and retired after 30 years’ service.
+I have a broad policing experience from policing inner city areas and finished my career involved in serious crime investigations across the Force.
+With a lot of skills transferable, I started a new career as the Senior Manager for Investigations within the Gambling Commission.
+The Commission is a non departmental Government body and is the UK’s gambling regulator.
+I gained a lot of experience in the setting up the newly created Commission, dealing with local authorities, government agencies and large corporate bodies nationally and internationally.
+After 11 years I took early retirement.

-Albeit new to the area I became a Councillor more by accident than by design.
-With an opportunity to meet more villagers at a gathering at the local cricket club, somehow I got roped into becoming part of a small sub committee to help develop the Community Led Plan.
-It was as a result of looking into some of the issues facing the village that I found myself wanting to help more, which led to me putting myself forward for one of the vacancies on the Parish Council.
+Albeit new to the area I became a Councillor more by accident than by design when the Parish Council was looking for Community involvement when the Community Led Plan was being developed in 2016.
+Seeing the issues facing the village that i wanted to help more, which led to me putting myself forward for one of the vacancies on the Parish Council.

 Mr Colin Stockton